per1234/TCPEvents/README.md

 - Restart EventGhost if it is running.
 - Add the TCP Events plugin to your EventGhost tree.
 - Configure the TCP Events plugin with your network settings.

+#### Usage
+- The original documentation is [here](http://eventghost.org/forum/viewtopic.php?p=16803).
+- Leave the password field blank in the plugin configurations to disable authentication.